 There are plenty of people out their who pour scorn onto all the lovely filters you can enhance your photos with.
 But for casual smartphone photographers, those retro, black-and-while, Windmere, Islandia, and other hipster filters can really add character to a photo.
 Most Android smartphones come with a great selection of filters, but if you're running a bit short, try Pixlr (formerly Pixlr Express) for a great selection.Pixlr – Free Photo Editor

 The 'reflective sunglasses' trick

-If you’ve got a pair of sunglasses with a reflective coating on the lens, you can capture a good perspective on some shots.
-A good tip for this is that you should always have the light source being reflected off the lens so that you can better capture whatever scene or action in your view.
+If you have a pair of sunglasses with a reflective coating on the lens, you can use them to capture a good perspective for your shots, like in the example below.
+The light source always be reflected off the lens to help you better capture the scene or action that's in your view.